How to Heal Your Relationship With Prayer

 A life changing conversation with Allah can happen anywhere, anytime, and in any situation.

 If you’re struggling to connect with prayer, take the pressure off.
 There’s no right or wrong way to feel when you pray.
 Small consistent efforts to speak with Allah will get you used to the feeling of prayer.
-You don’t need to tell anyone about your experiences – or explain or justify yourself.
+You don’t need to tell anyone about your experiences – or explain or justify yourself if you don’t want to.

-Sometimes prayer can be in the form of dhikr (remembrance of Allah) which could be as simple as consciously remembering Allah in your daily life, or contemplating Allah’s names, during meditation.
+Sometimes prayer can be in the form of dhikr (remembrance of Allah).
+This is as simple as consciously remembering Allah in your daily life, or contemplating Allah’s names, during meditation.

 “It’s a relief knowing I don’t have to explain myself.
 Allah already knows.”